Traditionally speaking, your options for keeping your comforter in place inside of a duvet cover were limited.

 Modern options for duvet closure are much more effective.
 Let’s take a look at the two most popular types on the market today.
 Each type has its own strengths, but as we’ll find out, sometimes a strength is actually a consequential weakness.

 1.)
 Comforter grips

 Comforter grips like the set below from Clara Clark, are usually made of plastic or rubber, and come in a set of four.

 2.)
 Comforter clips

-The second style that we’ll be looking at are comforter clips, like the set of four shown below from Bed N’ Basics.
+The second style that we’ll be looking at, are comforter clips like the set below from Bed N’ Basics.

 These clips are sturdy, hold tight, and are foam-covered for softness.